sammancoaching/website/reference/ensemble_definition.md

 ---
 layout: society
-title: Ensemble Working
+title: Ensemble Working - Definition
 ---

-# Ensemble Working
+# Ensemble Working - Definition

 Ensemble working - when a whole team works together on the same thing, at the same time, in the same space, on the same computer.